Yesvantpur–Hassan Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22679 Yesvantpur Junction - Hassan Junction Intercity Express covers the distance of 174 km in 3 hours 10 mins (55 km/hr) & in 3 hours 10 mins as the 22680 Hassan Junction - Yesvantpur Junction Intercity Express (55 km/hr).
+The 22679 Yesvantpur Junction - Hassan Junction Intercity Express covers the distance of 174 km in 3 hours 10 mins (55 km/h) and in 3 hours 10 mins as the 22680 Hassan Junction - Yesvantpur Junction Intercity Express (55 km/h).

 As the average speed of the train is higher than 55 km/h, as per railway rules, its fare includes a Superfast surcharge.

 Routing

 The 22679 / 80 Yesvantpur Junction - Hassan Intercity Express runs from Yesvantpur Junction via Shravanabelagola to Hassan Junction.